stryker-mutator/stryker-js/docs/configuration.md

 Both `netTimeMs` and `overheadMs` are calculated during the initial test run.
 They are logged on `info` level.
 For example when `overheadMs` is 92 and `netTimeMs` is 5: `Initial test run succeeded.
 Ran 6 tests in 4 seconds (net 5 ms, overhead 92 ms).`

+A timeout can also be caused by a busy machine instead of the mutant.
+That's why Stryker re-checks mutants that exceed this timeout, one at a time, after all other mutants are tested.
+If the mutant finishes in time now, its real result is reported.
+If it times out again, Stryker runs the same tests without the mutant.
+If they finish in time, the mutant is reported as `Timeout`.
+If they time out twice, the timeout is too small for your environment and Stryker exits with an error.
+Mutants caught by the infinite loop detection (the hit limit) are reported as `Timeout` right away.

 With `timeoutFactor` you can configure the allowed deviation relative to the time of a normal test run.
 Tweak this if you notice that mutants are prone to creating slower code, but not infinite loops.
 `timeoutMS` lets you configure an absolute deviation.
 Use it, if you run Stryker on a busy machine and you need to wait longer to make sure that the code indeed entered an infinite loop.